jasonaaronwilson/omni-archive/README.md

-The "oar" file format (MIME type application/x-oar-archive), is a redesign of the "tar" format and supports "infinitely" long UTF-8 filenames without jumping through any hoops.
+The "oar" file format (MIME type application/x-oar-archive), is a redesign of the "tar" format and supports "infinitely" long UTF-8 filenames without jumping through any hoops and supports user defined metadata.

-Absolute simplicity is the main goal.

 "oar" files use human readable *variable* length headers rather than a fixed length "binary" endian dependent format.
-The metadata for an "oar" file can be easily extended with a large degree of forwards and backwards compatbility.
+The "oar" file format supports forwards and backwards compatibility.

 ## Example Omni Archive File

 Archives can be extremely simple like the example below that contains two "files" named `hello.txt` and `world.txt`.
-Any line breaks shown here are simply for presentation purposes only and do not denote any particular encoding of a "newline". "\0" is used to represent U+00000, NUL, '\0', 0, 0x0, or whatever you want to call the zero byte.
-Everything else happens to be ASCII though the entire header is required to be UTF-8.
+Any line breaks shown here are simply for presentation purposes and do not denote any encoding of a "newline". "\0" is used to represent U+00000, NUL, '\0', 0, 0x0, or whatever you want to call the zero byte.
+Everything else happens to be 7-bit ASCII though headers can use UTF-8 (and must be compatible with it).

 ```
 size=5\0